Remove and Replace a Leaking Hose Bib Vacuum Breaker Safely

 Why won't the old vacuum breaker come off?

-Usually it is mineral buildup, corrosion, or a small set screw.
+Usually it is mineral buildup, corrosion, or a small set screw biting into the outlet threads.
+Take the hose off, wipe the breaker clean, and look all the way around for the screw before adding force.
 Loosen the screw if there is one, use a little penetrating oil, and stop if the whole faucet starts moving.
 The goal is to remove the breaker, not twist the pipe in the wall.

 What if the vacuum breaker set screw is broken off?